Traveler Tips for Stress Management and Staying Well on the Road

 If a stream of alerts and notifications on your phone instills panic in your chest, it’s time to make technology work for you rather than against you.
 When used properly, technology is a busy traveler’s greatest friend.

-Start with the basics and ensure you have the necessary apps downloaded, such as your Travel Management Company’s mobile platform for managing your travel itinerary and any destination risks.
-Rather than searching through your inbox at the check-in counter for the proper documentation, you will have all your relevant itinerary information in one place.
-You can also download travel supplier apps for touchless check-in and virtual payment options, which will keep you on schedule and reduce the potential exchange of unwanted germs.
+Start with the basics and ensure you have the necessary apps downloaded.
+Avenir, Direct Travel’s modern travel platform, keeps all your travel information like your itinerary, trip updates, and travel intelligence in one place.
+Rather than searching through your inbox at the check-in counter for the proper documentation, you will have everything relevant at your fingertips.
+You can also download travel supplier apps for touchless check-in and virtual payment options, keeping you moving without unnecessary friction.

-In addition to using travel apps to create a streamlined and more hygienic experience, consider using a mobile app to practice mindfulness or meditation.
+In addition to using travel apps to create a streamlined experience, consider using an app to practice mindfulness or meditation.
 There is a wide range of both free and paid platforms that can help relieve stress and guide you through easy-to-follow mental and physical exercises.
 Some of these include meditation soundtracks, mindfulness notices, deep breathing exercises, and calming activities.
-Depending on your company’s polices and benefits, some of the paid versions of these apps may be considered a reimbursable expense or even covered by health insurance.
+Depending on your company’s policies and benefits, some of the paid versions of these apps may be considered a reimbursable expense or even covered by health insurance.

 Reminder: If alerts on your device become overwhelming, start from scratch by going into your notification settings and turning off push notifications for any apps you’re not regularly using.
 Instead, only turn on the notifications you need for communication throughout your travel journey.